NASCAR Talladega Prize Money: How Much Will the Drivers Make During the Jack’s Link 500 This Sunday?

-NASCAR is ready to make its third superspeedway stop of the season at Talladega Superspeedway for the Jack Link’s 500 race.
+NASCAR is ready to make its third superspeedway stop of the season at the Talladega Superspeedway for the Jack Link’s 500 race.
 With drivers like William Byron, Ricky Stenhouse Jr., and Ross Chastain in the mix, the fight for the win and the bragging rights that come with it is expected to go down to the wire.
 But there’s more on the line than just a trophy — drivers also stand to walk away with a hefty paycheck.

 Fox Sports reporter Bob Pockrass recently revealed on his X handle that the total purse for the Talladega Cup race stands at $11,055,250, with $1,651,939 earmarked for the Xfinity Series event.
 The payout will be allocated across teams based on performance, charter status, and several other contributing factors.

-Notably, this year’s prize pool marks a jump from the same race last season, driven by the sport’s recently inked TV deal.
+Notably, this year’s prize pool marks a jump from the same race last season, driven by the sport’s recently-inked TV deal.
 For last season’s 2024 GEICO 500 at Talladega, NASCAR rolled out a prize purse of $8,234,125 for the Cup Series and $1,479,274 for the Xfinity event.
-Compared to this year’s figures, that’s a shortfall of $2,821,125 and $172,665, respectively.
+Compared to this year’s figures, that’s less by $2,821,125 and $172,665, respectively.

 Purses for Talladega weekend for all payouts, all positions plus contingency awards, points fund contributions and charter payouts: